Kentucky Water Quality at a Glance

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children

-Agricultural and Industrial Runoff
+Chromium-6 and Industrial Contaminants

 Please read – our information